Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: Related Work

-Empirical studies~\cite{baruch2019ALIE, xie2020FOE, shejwalkar2021manipulating, allen2020byzantineLF-SF, pmlr-v206-allouah23a} have shown that the generalization error under Byzantine attacks is often worse than under data poisoning, but offer no formal explanation for this gap.
-These findings stand in contrast to theoretical analyses proving comparable statistical error rates across the two threat models~\cite{alistarh2018byzantine, zhu2023byzantinerobustfederatedlearningoptimal, yin2018byzantine}.
+Empirical studies~\citep{baruch2019ALIE, xie2020FOE, shejwalkar2021manipulating, allen2020byzantineLF-SF, pmlr-v206-allouah23a} have shown that the generalization error under Byzantine attacks is often worse than under data poisoning, but offer no formal explanation for this gap.
+These findings stand in contrast to theoretical analyses proving comparable statistical error rates across the two threat models~\citep{alistarh2018byzantine, zhu2023byzantinerobustfederatedlearningoptimal, yin2018byzantine}.
 However, these theoretical results assume an i.i.d.~data setting, where all honest workers sample from the same distribution, and do not account for data heterogeneity common in distributed learning.
 We bridge this gap between empirical observations and theoretical results by developing the first theoretical framework to analyze the generalization error of robust first-order iterative methods under heterogeneous data and the two considered threat models.
-Our findings apply to a much larger class of loss functions, including smooth non-convex and convex, and indeed show that Byzantine attacks can be more harmful to generalization than data poisoning.
+Our findings apply to a much larger class of loss functions, and indeed show that Byzantine attacks can be more harmful to generalization than data poisoning.

-A prior work~\cite{farhadkhani2022equivalence}, which claims an equivalence between the two threat models in the context of PAC learning, considers only the classic non-robust distributed $\mathrm{SGD}$ algorithm.
-Their analysis does not apply to robust distributed $\mathrm{GD}$ or $\mathrm{SGD}$.
-Another work~\cite{farhadkhani2024relevance}, which analyzes the relationship between data poisoning and Byzantine attacks for robust distributed $\mathrm{SGD}$, considers a streaming setting in which honest workers acquire i.i.d.~training samples from their respective data-generating distributions at each iteration.
-While they show that in that setting the two threat models yield comparable population risk (asymptotically), their results and proof techniques do not apply to a more pragmatic setting that we consider wherein the training datasets across the honest workers are sampled \textit{a priori}.\looseness=-1
+A prior work from~\citet{farhadkhani2022equivalence}, which claims an equivalence between the two threat models in the context of PAC learning, considers only the classic non-robust distributed $\mathrm{SGD}$ algorithm.
+Their analysis does not apply to robust distributed $\mathrm{GD}$ or $\mathrm{SGD}$, as classic averaging has no optimization guarantees in presence of misbehaving workers.
+Another work from~\citet{farhadkhani2024relevance}, which analyzes the relationship between data poisoning and Byzantine failures for robust distributed $\mathrm{SGD}$, considers a streaming setting in which honest workers acquire i.i.d.~training samples from their respective data-generating distributions at each iteration.
+While they show that, in that setting, the two threat models yield comparable population risk (asymptotically), their results and proof techniques do not apply to our more pragmatic setting wherein the training datasets across the honest workers are sampled \textit{a priori}.